Murder of Botham Jean: Controversies involving witnesses

-On January 31, 2019, ABC News reported that a female witness—identified only as "Bunny"—had taken a video of Guyger's actions immediately after the shooting.
+On January 31, 2019, ABC News reported that a female witness—identified only as "Bunny" — had taken a video of Guyger's actions immediately after the shooting.
 The witness claimed to have been harassed and threatened by unidentified Internet trolls after providing the video to the Dallas County District Attorney's Office and later posting it on social media.

 On October 4, 2019, key prosecution witness and Jean's across-the-hall neighbor, Joshua Brown, was shot and killed in the parking lot of another apartment complex he had moved to, about 5 mi from where Jean and Guyger had lived.
 Witnesses could not describe the shooter or shooters, only the vehicle they drove.

 On October 8, Dallas police announced that they had identified three suspects in Brown's killing and had arrested one of them, and that the suspects were engaged in a drug deal with Brown when he was shot.
 A search of Brown's apartment yielded 12 lb of marijuana, 5.04 oz of THC cartridges and $4,000 in cash; however, advocates questioned police claims that the three men had traveled 300 mi from Alexandria, Louisiana, to purchase drugs from Brown, and an attorney representing Brown's family called for an independent investigation by another agency.
 Dallas Assistant Police Chief Avery Brown denied that Joshua Brown's death was related to Guyger's trial.
 A second suspect was arrested the next day, and on December 8, all three men were indicted on charges of capital murder, although one of them remained at large.

+Civil trial

+On November 20, 2024, a civil trial jury awarded Jean's family $98.65 million, including about $60 million in punitive damages and $38.6 million in compensatory damages, in a wrongful death claim against Guyger—a figure nearly double what the family sought.
+The family said that Dallas police inadequately trained Guyger and also named the city of Dallas as a defendant, but the city was dismissed from the lawsuit, leaving Guyger solely responsible for paying the damages.
+Guyger initially represented herself but did not appear at trial and declined to provide legal representation.
+The family said it will donate any damages they receive to the Botham Jean Foundation, potentially including the proceeds from any film or book deals made by Guyger.
+The family acknowledged they are unlikely to receive the full amount.